aldebap/go-plot/README.md

 # go-plot

-A Golang library with all GNU-Plot features (in progress).
+A Golang library with some Gnuplot features (in progress).
-For more infor on GNU-Plot, visit [GNU-Plot](http://gnuplot.info/)
+For more infor on Gnuplot, visit [Gnuplot](http://gnuplot.info/)

 Features working:

-1. none
+1. none yet